 Dentures have been used for hundreds of years to replace teeth.
 Thankfully, modern dentures have come a long way since prosthetics were made from wood and animal bones.
 Dentures today are composed of an acrylic, gum-colored base attached to artificial teeth.
 Some dentures are removable, while others are fixed and can only be taken out by your dentist in Glastonbury.
-There are three different types of dentures that we offer, and the prosthetic that we recommend for your smile will depend on the condition of your oral health as well as specific needs.
+There are three different types of dentures that we offer, and the prosthetic that we recommend for your smile will depend on the condition of your oral health as well as your specific needs.

 Partial dentures are the best denture solution for those who still have some of their natural teeth.
 Depending on the number of teeth that you’re missing and where you’re missing them, we can use a partial denture that is held in place with clasps or dental implants.
 This denture fills the gaps in your smile like putting together the missing pieces to a puzzle, which allows you to keep your remaining natural teeth intact.
 Partial dentures can come in fixed or removable options, but we will recommend the solution that works best for you after examining your mouth.

 Full dentures are still the fastest way to receive a complete smile replacement.
 Our dentures in Glastonbury are custom-made to give you a smile that you’ll be proud to show off.
 The light and flexible gum-colored base is attached to artificial teeth, and it’s designed to rest on top of your gums, staying in place with natural suction.
 You can also use mild denture adhesive to secure your full denture for day-to-day use.
-During the night, you can take them out to give your gum tissue a rest and soak them in cleaning solution to keep your mouth healthy.
+During the night, you can take them out to give your gum tissue a rest and soak them in a cleaning solution to keep your mouth healthy.

 If you want the strongest, most natural looking and feeling denture, this option is for you.
-An implant-retained denture combines the benefits of dentures and implants to give you a sturdy and beautiful full smile replacement.
+An implant denture combines the benefits of dentures and implants to give you a sturdy and beautiful full smile replacement.
 Dental implants are small titanium posts that are placed in your jawbone to act as artificial tooth roots.
 Once these are placed, they can be used to support your denture.
 The result is a strong smile that allows you to chew through all of your favorite foods.
 Plus, dental implants stimulate your jaw to prevent it from deteriorating after tooth loss.

 Before you get dentures in Glastonbury, you might have some concerns about them.
 That makes total sense!
 After all, you likely want to ensure they’d be effective.
 We here at Heim & Carroll DMD, LLC understand and are eager to help.
 Therefore, listed below are answers to questions we often get about dentures to give you a better idea of what to expect from treatment.